Jen Gunter: Vagisil

 In February 2021, Vagisil released a new line of products called OMV!, aimed at teenagers, which include scented wipes, cleansers and anti itch creams for vaginas and vulvas.
-Gunter expressed her discontent with the company's advertising suggesting that something needed to be fixed with teens' vaginas.
-She states that vulvas and vaginas take care of themselves and explains that even wipes can be irritating and cause inflammation.
+Gunter expressed concern with OMV! advertising suggesting that something needed to be fixed with teens' vaginas.
+She explained that vulvas and vaginas take care of themselves and that wipes can be irritating and cause inflammation.
 Vagisil has responded to criticism of their new line by stating that their products are safe for external use and have been tested by independent dermatologists and gynecologists.

+Shoes

+Gunter and Fluevog partnered together for The Dr. Gunter shoes, lace-up heels "inspired by her positivity and confidence."

 Personal life

-Gunter has been married twice.
-Gunter is divorced from her second husband.
+Gunter married her husband in 2024.
+She had been married twice before.
+Gunter is divorced from her second husband and father of her sons.
 Gunter and her twin sons have lived in Northern California since 2005.
 The third son of what would have been triplets died moments after birth at 22 weeks gestation.

 Gunter has spoken about her struggles with a lifelong binge eating disorder and said she has considered writing a book about weight loss.

+In 2025, Gunter announced that she would be moving back to Canada after three decades in the US.
+The decision was influenced by the political climate in the US, including losses of women's access to healthcare such as abortions.